 We may seek additional capital through a combination of public and private equity offerings, debt financings, strategic partnerships and alliances and licensing arrangements.
 To the extent that we raise additional capital through the sale of equity or convertible debt securities, ownership of our common stock will be diluted and the terms may include liquidation or other preferences that adversely affect the rights of our current stockholders.
 The incurrence of indebtedness would result in increased fixed payment obligations and could involve restrictive covenants, such as limitations on our ability to incur additional debt, limitations on our ability to acquire or license intellectual property rights and other operating restrictions that could adversely impact our ability to conduct our business.
-If we raise additional funds through strategic partnerships and alliances and licensing arrangements with third parties, we may have to relinquish valuable rights to our technologies, SGT-001, SGT-003 or other future product candidates, or grant licenses on terms unfavorable to us.
+If we raise additional funds through strategic partnerships and alliances and licensing arrangements with third parties, we may have to relinquish valuable rights to our technologies, SGT-001, SGT-003, AVB-202-TT, AVB-401 or other future candidates, or grant licenses on terms unfavorable to us.

-We have never generated revenue from product sales and do not expect to do so for the next several years, if ever.
+We have never generated revenue from product sales and do not expect to do so for the foreseeable future, if ever.

-Our ability to generate revenue from product sales and achieve profitability depends on our ability, alone or with collaborative partners, to successfully complete the development of, and obtain the regulatory approvals necessary to commercialize, SGT-001, SGT-003 and other future product candidates that we may pursue in the future.
-We do not anticipate generating revenue from product sales for the next several years, if ever.
+Our ability to generate revenue from product sales and achieve profitability depends on our ability, alone or with collaborative partners, to successfully complete the development of, and obtain the regulatory approvals necessary to commercialize, SGT-003, AVB-202-TT, AVB-401 and other future candidates that we may pursue in the future.
+We do not anticipate generating revenue from product sales for the foreseeable future, if ever.
 Our ability to generate future revenue from product sales depends heavily on our success in:

-- completing research and development of SGT-001, SGT-003 and other future product candidates in a timely and successful manner; - seeking and obtaining regulatory and marketing approvals for any product candidates for which we complete clinical trials; - launching and commercializing SGT-001, SGT-003 and other future product candidates for which we obtain regulatory and marketing approval by establishing a sales force and marketing and distribution infrastructure or, alternatively, collaborating with a commercialization partner; - maintaining and enhancing a commercially viable, sustainable, scalable, reproducible and transferable manufacturing processes for SGT-001, SGT-003 and other future product candidates that is compliant with cGMPs; - establishing and maintaining supply and manufacturing relationships with third parties that can provide adequate, in both amount and quality, products and services to support clinical development and the commercial demand for SGT-001, SGT-003 and other future product candidates, if approved; - obtaining market acceptance, if and when approved, of SGT-001, SGT-003 or other future product candidate as a viable treatment option by patients, the medical community and third-party payors; - qualifying for coverage and adequate reimbursement by government and third-party payors for SGT-001, SGT-003 and other future product candidates both in the U.S. and internationally; - · effectively addressing any competing technological and market developments; - negotiating favorable terms in any collaboration, licensing or other arrangements into which we may enter and performing our obligations under such arrangements; - maintaining, protecting, enforcing and expanding our portfolio of intellectual property rights, including patents, trademarks, trade secrets and know-how; - · avoiding and defending against intellectual property infringement, misappropriation and other claims;
+- completing research and development of SGT-003, AVB-202-TT, AVB-401 and other future candidates in a timely and successful manner; - seeking and obtaining regulatory and marketing approvals for any candidates for which we complete clinical trials; - launching and commercializing SGT-003, AVB-202-TT, AVB-401 and other future candidates for which we obtain regulatory and marketing approval by establishing a sales force and marketing and distribution infrastructure or, alternatively, collaborating with a commercialization partner; - maintaining and enhancing a commercially viable, sustainable, scalable, reproducible and transferable manufacturing processes for SGT-003, AVB-202-TT, AVB-401 and other future candidates that is compliant with cGMPs; - establishing and maintaining supply and manufacturing relationships with third parties that can provide adequate, in both amount and quality, products and services to support clinical development and the commercial demand for SGT-003, AVB-202-TT, AVB-401 and other future candidates, if approved; - obtaining market acceptance, if and when approved, of SGT-003, AVB-202-TT, AVB-401 or other future candidates as a viable treatment option by patients, the medical community and third-party payors; - qualifying for coverage and adequate reimbursement by government and third-party payors for SGT-003, AVB-202-TT, AVB-401 and other future candidates both in the U.S. and internationally; - effectively addressing any competing technological and market developments; - negotiating favorable terms in any collaboration, licensing or other arrangements into which we may enter and performing our obligations under such arrangements;

-- implementing additional internal systems and infrastructure, as needed; and - attracting, hiring and retaining qualified personnel.
+- maintaining, protecting, enforcing and expanding our portfolio of intellectual property rights, including patents, trademarks, trade secrets and know-how: - avoiding and defending against intellectual property infringement, misappropriation and other claims; - implementing additional internal systems and infrastructure, as needed; and - · attracting, hiring and retaining qualified personnel.